Numbers of adherents of major religions, their

 as a percentage of the world's population.)

 particular religion if they say that they are of that faith.
-Thus, about 75%
+Thus, as of 2015, about 70%

 Some of the approximately 1,000